-where $\alpha(A)$ is the number of continuing individuals in $A$ whose associated incoming brothers are in $A^c$, $\beta(A)$ is the number of incoming individuals in $A$ whose associated continuing brothers are in $A^c$, and $\gamma(A)$ is the number of pairs of brothers that are both in $A$.
-In \eqref{defFjump} we use the convention $0^0=1$. \item If $n+1$ is a single-branching generation of $G$ then for $A \in \mathcal{P}(V_G)$ we set
+where $\alpha(A)$ is the number of continuing lines in $A$ whose incoming brothers are in $A^c$, $\beta(A)$ is the number of incoming lines in $A$ whose continuing brothers are in $A^c$, and $\gamma(A)$ is the number of pairs of brothers that are both in $A$.
+In \eqref{defFjump} we use the convention $0^0=1$. \item If $n+1$ is a single branching generation of $G$, then for any $A \in \mathcal{P}(V_G)$ we set